-You also need to look at the type of business you're running and evaluate if you need small business insurance.
-Even if you're a home-based businesswoman with zero employees — you could be at risk for things like unintended errors and omissions, plagiarism, intellectual property violation, slander, and much more.
-Protecting yourself on the front end is much more desirable than having to deal with a lawsuit on the backend.
+You also need to look at the type of business you’re running and evaluate if you need small business insurance.
+Even if you’re a home-based businesswoman with zero employees — you could be at risk for things like unintended errors and omissions, plagiarism, intellectual property violation, slander, and much more.
+Protecting yourself on the front end is much more desirable than dealing with a lawsuit on the backend.

 Being a successful businesswoman takes hard work, dedication, a positive mindset, and persistence, but by following these simple tips — you’ll be well on your way to the wonderful world of entrepreneurship.